Avatar

 attribute to display a personalized placeholder instead of an icon.
 Initials will take priority and override icons.

-<nys-avatar label="User avatar" initials="NY"></nys-avatar>
+<nys-avatar ariaLabel="User avatar" initials="NY"></nys-avatar>

 Custom Icons

 When no image or initials are set, an icon will be shown.
-The default avatar shows an icon called "account_circle", but you can customize this with any other name found in nys-icon
+The default avatar shows an icon called "account_circle", but you can customize this with any other name found in <nys-icon>

 using the icon

-prop or customize directly within nys-avatar
+prop or customize directly within <nys-avatar>

 with the icon slot.

-<nys-avatar label="User avatar"></nys-avatar>
+<nys-avatar ariaLabel="User avatar"></nys-avatar>

-<nys-avatar label="Youtube avatar" color="#f2efee">
+<nys-avatar ariaLabel="Youtube avatar" color="#f2efee">

-<nys-icon label="youtube icon" name="social_youtube" color="#b2071d" size="lg"></nys-icon>
+<nys-icon ariaLabel="youtube icon" name="social_youtube" color="#b2071d" size="lg"></nys-icon>

 </nys-avatar>

-<nys-avatar label="Snow avatar" icon="ac_unit"></nys-avatar>
+<nys-avatar ariaLabel="Snow avatar" icon="ac_unit"></nys-avatar>

 Shapes